apify/apify-docs/docs/crawling_basics/finding_links.md

 On a web page, the link above will look like this: <a href="https://example.com" target="_blank">This is a link to example.com</a> and when you click it, your browser will navigate to the provided URL `https://example.com`.

-> The URL is in a `href` HTML attribute.
+> The URL is in the `href` HTML attribute.
 It means Hypertext REFerence and you don't need to remember it.
 Just know that `href` typically means some sort of a link.

 ## [](#collect) Collecting links 🔗

-So if a link is just an HTML element and the URL is just an attribute, it means that we can collect links exactly the same way as we collected data.💡 Easy.
+So, if a link is just an HTML element and the URL is just an attribute, this means that we can collect links exactly the same way as we collected data.💡 Easy.

 To test this in a browser, you can try running this code in your DevTools console, on any website.